 Gary Price thought things were going well in his 15-year-marriage, so he concentrated on his accelerating management career at PricewaterhouseCoopers in Atlanta.
 Then, being “a typical male, I outsourced all the stuff at home.”
 His Moment occurred without warning nine years ago, when “my wife decided to walk out of the house and leave me with raising three kids, ages nine, six and two.”

-Gary’s journey as a single father while also rising to become managing partner of 1,400-plus employees at PwC’s Greater Atlanta market is a timely story as we celebrate Father’s Day this week.
+Gary’s journey as a single father paralleled his rise of becoming managing partner of 1,400-plus employees at PwC’s Greater Atlanta market.

 An Ohio native, Gary joined PwC’s assurance division, providing counsel to transportation and manufacturing clients after graduating from Ohio State in 1983.
 He moved to Atlanta in 1999 to lead the firm’s work on the Delta Air Lines account.